osaisacson/demos-uk/README.md

 ### Prerequisites

-You'll need Git, Heroku and Node.js to get crackin.
+You'll need Git and Node.js to get crackin.

 First check if you have all the prerequisites and that they are good and well: